janusson/janusson.github.io/README.md

-# <easure things to move things forward
+# Measure things to move things forward

 On this personal website, I share insights and articles on a diverse range of topics, including chemistry, method development, analytics, and mass spectrometry.